Android Example Projects

 - Extract the zip file contents to the required location (preserving directory structure).
 Studio does not move the project.

-- Run Android Studio and use the Import project option on the Welcome screen.
-(To get to the Welcome screen close any open projects.)
+- Run Android Studio and use the Import project option.
+Import is on the New option from the File menu, or on Studio's Welcome screen.
+(To get to the Welcome dialog close any open projects.)

-- Select the top level build.gradle file in the project directory.
+- Select the project directory, or the top level build.gradle file in the project directory.

-- Accept the sync Gradle message and wait for the IDE to finish configuring the project.
+- Accept the sync Gradle message (if displayed) and wait for the IDE to finish configuring the project (look at the status bar at the bottom of Studio).

 - When the Run icon (play button) on the toolbar goes green the example project is ready to use.